Arseni1919/dcop_simulator_5/README.md

 - 2 metrics: collision (col) metric and remained coverage requirement (rcr) metric

 ### Agents:
-- number of agents is fixed for everything
+- number of agents is fixed for everything (in small maps - 20, in big maps - )
 - SR of agents is fixed for everything
 - MR of agents is fixed for everything
 - Cred of agents is fixed for everything

 ### Targets:
-- number of targets is fixed for everything
+- number of targets is fixed for everything  (in small maps - 10, in big maps - )
 - Req of targets is fixed for static experiments

 For one type of target and one map